wolfmanjm/universal-panel-adapter/README.md

 universal-panel-adapter
 =======================

-Using a cheap Arduino mini pro or nano this sketch allows you to interface a panel like Viki via SPI.
+Using a cheap Arduino mini pro, uno or nano this sketch allows you to interface a panel like Viki or a Parallel LCD with encoder via SPI.

 Specifically used for running I2C and parallel panels on a Smoothie compatible board.